isomerpages/moe-fernvalepri/_cca/CCA Charter, Philosophy and Goals.md

 </li>
 </ol>
 <p>If a pupil’s attendance falls below 70% of the total number of sessions
-in a year, participation in the CCA would not be reflected.</p>
+in a year, participation in the CCA would not be reflected.
-<p>Parents could also notify the school through the General Office @ 6315
+<br>Parents could also notify the school through the General Office @ 6315
 3051 in cases of emergencies.</p>
+<p></p>